andreascaudo/escape-orbit/DEBUGGING_STEPS.md

 3. Play a round and check if your score appears in the DynamoDB table
 4. Use the AWS Console to view the DynamoDB table directly
 5. Monitor CloudWatch logs for any errors
+6. Test passing through planets to verify fuel refill mechanics
+7. Check that timer indicators appear and update correctly

-If you still encounter issues, review the Lambda logs in detail for specific error messages.
+If you still encounter issues, review the console logs for specific error messages.